-** Expression Modules in Developmental Time-Course
+** Aligning Stages in Development with Conserved Modules

-Additional insight into the relationship between the conserved modules and the hourglass hypothesis can be obtained from comparing the stages in the developmental time-courses in detail.
-In particular, by comparing the expression profiles of orthologous genes, we are able to align the developmental stages in worm and fly.
+Additional insight into the relationship between the conserved modules and the hourglass hypothesis can be obtained from comparing the stages in the developmental timecourses in detail.
+In particular, by comparing the expression profiles of orthologous genes, we were able to align the developmental stages of worm and fly.
 To do this, we first identified stage-associated genes, genes highly expressed at a particular developmental stage but not always highly expressed across all stages, for every fly and worm developmental stage (see Suppl.).
 Then for every possible pair of fly and worm stages, the number of orthologous gene pairs amongst their stage-associated genes were counted.
 A statistically significant maximal overlap is used to align the stages.
 We found that the worm stages are mapped to two sets of fly stages (Fig 7).
 In the first set, worm development is matched in the expected one-to-one fashion to the fly (i.e. embryos to embryos, larvae to larvae, etc).
-In the second set, most strikingly, worm late embryos are matched to the pupae stages of the fly, suggesting a shared expression program between late embryogenesis and metamorphosis.
+In the second set, worm late embryonic stages are matched to the fly pupal stages, suggesting, strikingly, a shared expression program between embryogenesis and metamorphosis.

-We then repeated the stage mapping analysis using just the genes in our conserved modules exhibiting the hourglass pattern.
-We found that the stage-mapping alignment observed above intensifies (exhibiting more significant P-values.
+We then repeated the stage mapping analysis using just the genes from our conserved modules exhibiting the hourglass pattern.
+We found that the stage-mapping alignment observed above becomes stronger (exhibiting more significant P-values.
 See Suppl. and Fig S5i).
-Moreover, the alignment based on hourglass genes showed a gap, perfectly matching the phylotypic stage (Fig 7).
-This is understandable in terms of the finding above that at the phylotypic stage the expression values of the genes in the conserved modules converge, i.e. suggesting that none of them would be phylotypic stage specific.
-Finally, by excluding those conserved modules enriched in housekeeping genes, we found an even stronger result (Fig S5i).
-These observations indicate that the importance of a number of the conserved modules to development (in particular, Modules 2,4,5,11 and 12 from table S5).
+Moreover, the alignment based on the hourglass genes shows a gap, perfectly matching the phylotypic stage (Fig 7).
+This gap is understandable in terms of the finding above that at the phylotypic stage the expression values of the genes in the modules converge, i.e. suggesting that none of them would be phylotypic stage specific.
+Finally, by excluding the conserved modules enriched in housekeeping genes, we got proportionately an even stronger signal (Fig S5i).
+These observations indicate the importance of a number of the conserved modules to development (in particular, Modules 2,4,5,11 and 12 from table S5).

 * Modeling Gene Expression

-In this final section, we quantitatively integrate the transcriptome data with TF binding and chromatin data, in the upstream region of genes, trying to find statistical relationships between them.
-To allow for more precise matching across organisms and for better integration with the factor binding and histone modification data, we focus on the embryo, for which we have the best matched data-sets.
+Levels of expression are related to binding of TFs and the modification of histone proteins in the upstream region of genes.
+In this final section, we quantitatively integrate the transcriptome data with TF binding and chromatin data searching for statistical relationships between them.
+To allow for more precise matching across organisms and for better integration with the factor binding and histone modification data, we focus on the embryo, which has the best matched data-sets.

 ** RNA Polymerase II vs Gene Expression

-First, to examine the relationship between polymerase binding and gene expression we plotted the level of Pol II binding against expression using the matched embryonic datasets (Fig 8A, Fig S6).
-We found a substantial correlation (Spearman r=0.67 in human, 0.62 in fly, and 0.64 in worm).
-Despite the overall positive correlation, we found genes with abnormal behavior; some “stalled-like” (high levels of Pol II binding and low gene expression) and others “burst-like” (high expression and low binding).
-However, for the majority of the orthologs (~75%) there was a consistent normal behavior in all three organisms (Fig 8B), irrespective of the actual amount of expression and binding (see Suppl. and Fig S6b).
+First, to examine the relationship between polymerase binding and gene expression we plotted the values of these two quantities against each other for every gene (Fig 8A, Fig S6).
+Overall, we found a substantial correlation (Spearman r=0.67 in human, 0.62 in fly, and 0.64 in worm).
+For the majority of the orthologs (~75%) this "normal behavior" was observed consistently in all three organisms (Fig 8B), irrespective of the actual amount of expression and binding (see Suppl. and Fig S6b).
+However, a number of the genes deviated substantially from the trend, exhibiting in at least one organism “stalled-like” or “burst-like” behavior (high levels of Pol II binding and low gene expression or high expression and low binding).

 ** TFs vs Gene Expression